 Each section comprises a schedule(s) developed and created by stakeholders using a CAREMORE® workbook.

-The introduction section of each schedule summarises its contents within the Quality and Delivery Framework; it includes the reason for each schedule and the guiding principle’s by which each Schedule was developed.
+The introduction section of each schedule summarises its contents within the Quality and Delivery Framework; it includes the reason for each schedule and the guiding principles by which each Schedule was developed.

 Schedules may take the following formats: